mozilla/bug-handling/policy/feature-flags.md

 Once the feature has been verfied by QA then:

-- QA moves the bug's status to VERIFIED and resolution to FIXED
 - The bug should be enabled in Beta once Release Management approves
 - the `behind-pref` flag is updated to `releaseNN` where NN is the next release.

+Once the patch for the bug to enable in Beta lands:

+- QA moves the bug's status to VERIFIED and resolution to FIXED

 The feature now *rides the trains* to release.
 The bug is then considered completed.